 Connect the ground wire to the green ground screw.
-Connect the home's two power wires to the water heater's four power wires (black to black, red to red).
-Use suitable wire nuts or other approved means to make the power connections
+Connect the home's two power wires to the water heater's two power wires.
+Use suitable wire nuts or other approved means to make the power connections.

-Connecting the electrical wires.
+Figure 19 - Connecting the electrical wires.